 WeWork‘s coworking spaces offer fruit-infused water, lively designs, and an open community.
 As Andrew Rice described it in Bloomberg, “WeWork has cast itself as a new kind of workplace for the post-recession labor force and a generation that has never known a cubicle.
 It aspires to make your job a place you never want to quit.”
 There’s no office politics and a lot of opportunities to laugh and network at free events like Friday evening happy hours.

-Coworking spaces like WeWork on the rise, and for good reason.
+The number of companies looking for a coworking space in Miami is on the rise, and for good reason.
 The Harvard Business Review defines coworking spaces as, “membership-based workspaces where diverse groups of freelancers, remote workers, and other independent professionals work together in a shared, communal setting.”
-Workers who participate in these community spaces rate their levels of thriving as an average of 6 on a 7-point scale, which is at least a full point higher than workers in traditional spaces.
+Workers who participate in these community spaces rate their as an average of 6 on a 7-point scale, which is at least a full point higher than workers in traditional spaces.
+This concept is also becoming more widely popular across Asia, with companies like JustCo leading the way (共享辦公室).

 These hotspots, once the dominion of independent contractors, creatives and startups, may be a positive investment for bigger companies.
 Gretchen M. Spreitzer notes in the MIT Sloan Review that some companies like Google, Zappos, and Sprint are replicating these environments in their internal offices to build a sense of community and engage outside collaborators.